Francisco Seixas da Costa

 Francisco Seixas da Costa, GCC, CMG,(Vila Real, 1948) is a retired Portuguese diplomat.
 He was also a member of two Portuguese governments.

 He currently works as a strategic consultant in private sector companies and media commentator on international affairs.

 Early life and education

-Francisco Seixas da Costa was born in Vila Real.
-He holds a degree in Social and Political Sciences from the University of Lisbon (then Technical University of Lisbon).
+Francisco Seixas da Costa was born in Vila Real, Portugal.
+He holds a degree in Social and Political Sciences from the University of Lisbon.
 He started his professional life working in a bank and in an advertising company.

 During his compulsory military service, as an army officer, he played an active role in the April 25th Revolution of 1974, serving as an adviser to the National Salvation Junta.

 Diplomatic and political life

 Francisco Seixas da Costa entered the Portuguese diplomatic service in 1975 and was subsequently posted to the Portuguese embassies in Oslo (1979–1982), Luanda (1982–1986) and London (1990–1994).

 Within the Portuguese Ministry of Foreign Affairs, he held various senior positions.